scottaubrey/blog/content/blog/2018-10-22-First-look-at-swoole.md

 Transfer/sec:     37.75MB
 ```

-Remember, most of this spedd should be coming from not re-bootstrapping the application on each request.
-The whopping >50x faster Roadrunner becomes a whopping 4x faster still, or **200x faster that PHP application server**.
+Remember, most of this speed up should be coming from not re-bootstrapping the application on each request.
+The >50x faster Roadrunner becomes a whopping 4x faster still with Swoole, or **200x faster than the PHP application server**.

-I confess, I really don't know of the qaulity of swoole's HTTP server, but the capapbility to "start" your own server, combined with the tidy performance improvement lets me think that Swoole is worth giving a try.
+I confess, I really don't know of the quality of Swoole's HTTP server, but the capability to "start" your own server, combined with the tidy performance improvement lets me think that Swoole is worth giving a try.